gabrielcammany/Hangman/README.md

 ![Screenshot](GeneralDiagram.PNG)

-Although each phase is better explained in their following folders, here is an image of how all of them are connected.
+Although each phase is better explained in their respective folders, here is an image of how all of them are connected.

 * __Left__ - Phase One
 * __Bottom__ - Phase Three